gpsoft/kurorin/README.md

 # TODO (or just an idea)

 - Async publishing
-- Call kindlegen on the server
 - Cache contents
 - Download mobi files
 - Save to/load from Datomic
-- Dockerfile to run the server
 - Go out of readmes
 - Go out of GitHub
 - Manage books